nebaughman/Katapult/README.md

 Two subprojects:

-- The `srv` project augments Javalin with some classes for REST API development and session management, provides database/DAO integration via Exposed framework, and supports HTTPS.
+- The `api` project augments Javalin with some classes for REST API development and session management, provides database/DAO integration via Exposed framework, and supports HTTPS.

-- The `web` project includes a Vue-Cli app configuration, including Bootstrap and FontAwesome. `yarn build` copies `dist` to the server's `resources/app`, where it is served as static content.
+- The `app` project includes a Vue-Cli app configuration, including Bootstrap and FontAwesome. `yarn build` copies `dist` to the API server's `resources/app`, where it is bundled and served as static content.

 ### Deployment

 Create the single executable jar via `shadowJar` (see `buildjar.sh`).
 All static resources (including Vue app) are bundled within the jar and served via Javalin/Jetty.
-External resources reside in a `data` directory.
+External resources reside in a `data` directory, created at initial startup.

 [Java](https://java.com) is required to run Katapult.
 In general, execute a jar like: